quii/testing-gorillas/README.md

 }
 ````

-The solution is very easy once you read the documentation for [`httptest.NewServer`](https://golang.org/pkg/net/http/httptest/#NewServer), which says it requires a `http.Handler`.
-The `mux.NewRouter` returns a `http.Handler` so you can just pass your *router with it's handlers wired up* and then you can test it as if it's a fully running web server.

-So create a function which encapsulates both your routing and the handlers that run against them.
+The solution is very easy once you realise that `mux.NewRouter` just returns a http.Handler, which you can then "call" like a normal function; no magic required! (credit to [MistakenForYeti](https://www.reddit.com/user/MistakenForYeti) for pointing this out).
+So just create a function which creates your router and wires up your handlers.

 ````go
 func newHelloServer() http.Handler {